magento/merchdocs/src/catalog/inventory-configure-source-priority.md

 1. Click **Assign Sources**.

-    This displays the **Assign Sources page**.
-Select the checkbox for the required source and click <span class="btn">Done</span> to assign a source to the stock.
+    This displays the **Assign Sources** view.
+Select the checkbox for the required source and click **Done** to assign a source to the stock.

 {:.bs-callout-info}
 When using the [Distance Priority]({% link catalog/inventory-configure-distance-priority.md %}) algorithm for shipping, if routes and data do not return for the selected [Computation mode]({% link catalog/inventory-configure-distance-priority.md %}) (driving, bicycling, or walking) for a shipment, the SSA defaults to using the Source Priority.